edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 All VVP stakeholders need to understand that accepting foreign evidence does much more than alter format.
 Bridging is not a simple conversion or reissuance.
 It replaces identifiers (e.g., DIDs as specified in {{W3C-DID}} with AIDs as specified in {{TOIP-KERI}}).
 The new identifiers have different lifecycles and different trust bases than the original.
 Bridging also changes the *meaning* of the credential.
 Foreign evidence directly asserts claims backed by the reputation of its original issuer.
 A new ACDC embodies a claim by the bridging party, that they personally verified foreign evidence according to foreign evidence rules, at a given moment.
 It cites the foreign evidence as a source, and may copy claims into the ACDC, but the bridging party is only asserting that they verified the original issuer's commitment to the claims, not that the bridging party commits to those claims.

 Verifiers MAY choose to accept such derivative ACDCs, but the indirection SHOULD color their confidence.
-They MUST NOT assume that the foreign evidence and the ACDC have the same referent or controller.
+They MUST NOT assume that identifiers in the foreign evidence and in the ACDC have the same referents or controllers.
 They MUST NOT hold the bridging party accountable for the claims -- only for the claim that they verified the original issuer's commitment to the claims.
 They MUST accept that there is no defined relationship between revocation of the foreign evidence and revocation of the ACDC.

 # Security Considerations